 From there, it’s a matter of picking the right part for your budget.
 AMD Athlon as well as Intel Pentium and Celeron are affordable and best suited for basic computing tasks, media playback and simple lifestyle applications.
 Meanwhile, Intel Core and AMD Ryzen serve the widest gamut of users looking to build anything from a cheap HTPC to an enthusiast gaming PC.
 Lastly on the high-end tier, there are the Intel Core X and AMD Ryzen Threadripper for more intense workloads like video production, 3D modeling and streaming gamers.

-Intel’s Core i5 series of CPUs has traditionally been the go-to chip for gamers.
+Intel Core i5 processors have traditionally been the go-to chip for gaming PCs.
 This is because most mainstream games (outside of the odd strategy title) are more graphically intensive than CPU intensive, so you don’t need the most baller silicon.
-So, for the most bang for the buck, the i5 was and still is ideal.
-The i5-8400 is the perfect chip for those on a budget, as it’ll keep pace with last gen’s top-end Core i7-7700K in most computational tasks.
+However, this has been slowly changing over the last few years, with titles like Battlefield V leveraging the multithreaded performance of higher-end processors.
+Still, you should be fine in most games with something like the Intel Core i5-9400, as it’ll keep up with most games.

 And of course, because AMD is finally back in action, we absolutely recommend the AMD Ryzen 5 2600X as well.
 Both Intel’s i5-8400 and AMD’s Ryzen 5 2600X pack a phenomenal punch when it comes to gaming.
 Intel slightly edges out on in-game frame rates single-core performance, while AMD swings back in computational tasks, and more demanding workloads.